iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 - Take a peek at what is stored in the local cache by typing ``cat ~/.agave/current | python -mjson.tool``.
 What information is there?
 If you refresh your token using ``auth-tokens-refresh -S``, does anything change?
 - Try adding the "very verbose" flag (-V) to auth-tokens-refresh.
 The first line says "Calling curl".
 What is curl?
 (Hint: ``man curl``)

 Storage and Execution Systems
 -----------------------------

-The iPlant APIs allow you to store data and run analyses on many different high performance systems.
+The Cyverse APIs allow you to store data and run analyses on many different high performance systems.
 To take a look at the different systems, type this command:

 ``systems-list``